Have I overpaid Tax on my Pension withdrawal?

 Keith Sheppard has been contributing towards his pension for over 30 years.
 He recently retired and wants to take his wife Samantha on a cruise (with a balcony) as well as do some repairs to their property.

-He completes his tax rebate pension application using our online tax rebate calculator and receives a tax refund of £6,152.55 a few weeks later that enables him to treat his wife and live more comfortably!
+He completes his tax rebate pension application using our online form and receives a tax refund of £6,152.55 a few weeks later that enables him to treat his wife and live more comfortably!

 Below is a breakdown of his tax rebate – as per HMRC legislation, he was able to claim back overpaid tax on his pension: